5 Best Budget Band Saws in 2023 – Reviews & Buyer’s Guide

 - Durability is essential, as any band saw is likely to be a significant investment for you.
 Aside from looking for machines built with a minimum of plastic parts, it’s worth searching out those saws that have warranties to protect your investment.

 After considerable deliberation over our reviews, we’ve concluded that the Grizzly G0555 has the best combination of performance, durability, and ease of use for the price.
-We’re happy to call it our #1 pick and can strongly recommend it for use in your woodworking shop.
+We’re happy to call it our number one pick and can strongly recommend it for use in your woodworking shop.

 For anyone on a tighter budget, the Rikon 10-305 Band Saw delivers impressive accuracy and cutting power at a completely reasonable price.
 While not as large as our top pick, or able to accommodate oversized cuts, it’s a fine machine for anything but the largest of projects.